JuliaImages/Images.jl/README.md

 and `0x0fff` for an image collected by a 12-bit camera.
 `Images.jl`, via Color and FixedPointNumbers, unifies these so that `1` always means saturated, no matter whether the element type is `Float64`, `Ufixed8`, or `Ufixed12`.
-This makes it easier to write generic algorithms and visualization packages, while still allowing one to use efficient (and C-compatible) raw representations.
+This makes it easier to write generic algorithms and visualization code, while still allowing one to use efficient (and C-compatible) raw representations.

-You can see that this image has `properties`, of which there are two: `"spatialorder"` and `"pixelspacing"`.
+You can see that this image has `properties`, of which there are three:
+`"IMcs"`, `"spatialorder"` and `"pixelspacing"`.
-We'll talk more about these in the next section.
+We'll talk more about the latter two in the next section.
+The `"IMcs"` is really for internal use by ImageMagick; it says that the colorspace is `"sRGB"`, although (depending on which version of the library you have) you may see it say `"RGB"`.
+Such differences are due to [changes](http://www.imagemagick.org/script/color-management.php) in how ImageMagick handles colorspaces, and the fact that both older and newer versions of the library are still widespread.

 Given an Image `img`, you can access the underlying array with `A = data(img)`.
 Images is designed to work with either plain arrays or with Image types---in general, though,